The Butterfly House – A One Bedroom Casita on a Budget

 DIY Guanacaste Stairs

 We moved into our new cabana about a month prior and had yet to take full advantage of the loft because we didn’t have any stairs.
-We had considered several funky stair designs with notched logs and spiral things, but … Continue reading
+We had considered several funky stair designs with notched logs and spiral things, but in the end just wanted to have nice wooden stairs finished in a reasonable amount …

 Eco-Friendly Bee Hive Removal

 While trying to install our signal booster antennae on our new house, we heard a buzzing and came across a buzzing mess lurking under the palm fronds.
-Kim grabbed a plastic bag and I got in place with the camera. … Continue reading
+Kim grabbed a plastic bag and I got in place with the camera.
+With a quick grab he was able to safely contain the stinging creatures within the …

 Building a Cabana in Nicaragua – Walls up and Siding on